dharmafly/noodle/README.md

 returns the data in JSON.
 The server also supports JSONP (?callback=foo) format for making calls.

-In your calls to the server your just specify the source `url`, the `selector`, and what you want to `extract`.
+In your call to the server you just specify the source `url`, the `selector`, and what you want to `extract`.

 Getting started